-Х Fall
+Χ Fall

 Winter

-Х Spring
+Χ Spring

 Summer

-D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering firstyear student?
-If ves what is the minimum number of credits and the un
+D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?

+iresnman?

-If yes, what is the minimum number of credits and the unit of measure?
+If yes, what is the minimum number of f credits a and the uni

+of measure?